Britain promises Brexit will not create legal vacuum at WTO

 Asked if she might have more to say after meeting Fox, she said: "I don’t think so, but it’s always useful to talk."

-Opposition lawmaker Chuka Umunna said Fox had delivered only "bland platitudes" at the WTO, which showed the government's "total confusion".
+Opposition MP Chuka Umunna said Fox had delivered only "bland platitudes" at the WTO, which showed the government's "total confusion".

 "Vote Leavers promised that Britain would rapidly sign global free trade deals, while keeping full access to the Single Market.
 We are yet to see any detail as to how that might be achieved," Umunna said in a statement.